 The aggregate volume of pending litigation in which one or more companies of the Group are involved is relatively small, both in terms of number of cases (less than one thousand) and of economic risk associated therewith.
 In order to address the financial impact of such litigation, ACEA appropriate provisioning in its financial statements.
-See also "Risk Factors - Risks related to Legal Proceedings".
+See also "Risk Factors - Legal and internal control risks - Risks related to legal and tax proceedings and the potential violation of laws and regulations."